 The decision on whether to install a cool roof depends on factors that are unique to every property owner.
 If the roof is nearing the end of its life or the building is under construction, the decision is typically much easier; there is no agonizing over whether the costs of replacing a perfectly good roof are justified.
 Here are some points to keep in mind when you are trying to decide whether to install a cool roof.

 • The cost of a cool roof is not necessarily more than the cost of a traditional roof.

 • In the Austin and Central Texas area, most of your energy savings will be derived from your use of the air conditioning rather than the heat.

 • In addition to saving on your energy bill, you may be eligible for certain incentives or rebates that reduce your cost to install a cool roof.

 • You may be able to downsize your HVAC equipment or obtain a longer life from your existing HVAC system.

 • Cool roofs are environmentally friendly.
 They reduce the “heat island effect” that is common in urban areas and reduce emissions from power plants through decreased demand.
 Cool roofs can also help prevent power interruptions or outages that occur during peak-use times.

 If you would like to learn more about cool roofs, contact the experts at Alpha Roofing.
 Our dedicated crews are roofing professionals who have earned outstanding ratings within the industry for quality workmanship and superior customer service.
-Alpha Roofing Industries is an Austin roofing contractor with several services, including the installation of asphalt shingles, metal roofing systems, skylights, attic insulations, siding and gutters.
+Alpha Roofing Industries is an Austin roofing contractor with several services, including the installation of asphalt shingles, metal roofing systems, skylights, and siding.
 We also do roof repair, chimneys and flashing.
 If you would like to receive a free estimate, simply submit the online form or call (512) 777-1086.